 Located at Krog Street Market, Bar Mercado is a Spanish restaurant with a large, shaded patio that will immediately become part of your warm weather rotation after your first visit.
 This tapas spot serves great brunch dishes like crispy artichokes, banana bread, and Huevos a la Flamenca, along with bottomless sangria and mimosas.
 The food here is also super photogenic, so feel free to join everyone else in taking photos of your order, or just have another mimosa and strategize with your friends about how you can make your apartment look more like this place.

-Much like the Toy Story sequels, or finding double prizes in a box of Cracker Jacks, the two patios at Beetlecat are better than one.
+Much like the Deadpool movies, or double prizes in a box of Cracker Jacks, the two patios at Beetlecat are better than one.
 This seafood restaurant is one of the most popular places to eat and drink outside in Inman Park, but you can usually find a spot on one of the patios to have a few tiki drinks and some oysters, even if every person walking by on the BeltLine suddenly has the same idea.

 Bone Garden Cantina has one of the largest patios in West Midtown and as soon as spring hits, this place is always packed.
 Besides the outdoor seating though, this Day of the Dead-themed restaurant serves some of the best Mexican food in the city, along with specialty margaritas and agave cocktails that help stave off the heat once it gets hot enough that you debate going outside before the sun sets.
 There’s always a wait, but just use the extra time to look over the huge menu (make sure to try the braised goat tacos) and grab a drink.